patching...

 That’s where Northfield in Bloom came in, said Pat Allen, chair of the group.

-“Our mission is beautification of the whole community,” said Allen of the group formed in 2008, which is responsible for many of the plantings in downtown and other areas of the city.
+“Our mission is beautification of the whole community,” said Allen of the group formed in 2008, which is responsible for many of the and other areas of the city.
 Expanding Northfield’s “urban forest” has been an idea Northfield in Bloom has wanted to pursue and was looking for partners who could work with Northfield in Bloom.

 The goal of the meeting on Monday, said Allen, is to “bring people together with some passion for this concept of greening the commons, and we’ll figure out how we can move forward.”

-Among the ideas that have been discussed are increasing the number of large trees planted along the highway, creating a transit hub using the old depot near the “Q-block,” and enhancing the appearance of the corners of Second Street/Hwy.
+Among the ideas that have been discussed are increasing the number of large trees planted along the highway, creating a using the old depot near the “Q-block,” and enhancing the appearance of the corners of Second Street/Hwy.
 19 and Hwy.
 3 and Fifth Street and Hwy.
 3. But no idea is set in stone, and all ideas are welcome.

 “There are people all around the community who are excited about this—on the council, on city staff or just plain citizens like me who are interested in the process,” said Allen.